Clinicians use multiple disconnected platforms

 Central Venous Pressure.

-1-time calibration: At the initial visit, the doctor connects patient to routine checkup tools and uses Coredio's platform to make it patient-specific.
+1-time Initialization: At the initial visit, the doctor connects patient to routine checkup tools and uses Coredio's platform to make it patient-specific.

 in multiple hospitals against catheterization